clong/DetectionLab/README.md

 #### Donate to the project:

-All of the infrastructure, building, and testing of DetectionLab is currently funded by myself in my spare time.
-If you find this project useful, feel free to buy me a coffee using one of the buttons below!
+All of the infrastructure, building, and testing of DetectionLab is currently funded by Chris Long in his spare time.
+If you find this project useful, feel free to buy him a coffee using one of the buttons below!

+I have simply added Security Onion to his exemplary work to show visualizations and give alternative methods of logging, alerting, pcap retention, etc.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](paypal.me/clong0)
 [![Donate](https://img.shields.io/badge/Donate-Crypto-blue.svg)](https://commerce.coinbase.com/checkout/838ac7a2-7b9d-4d40-b475-fd1015fdaacd)